2026 SCHEDULE

 SECTION A: VEGETABLES and FRUIT

-• National Vegetable Society Medal for the most meritorious vegetable exhibit
+• National Vegetable Society Medal for best vegetable exhibit

 SECTION B: FLOWERS and PLANTS